nordtheme/nord/CONTRIBUTING.md

 A well-crafted Git commit message is the best way to communicate *context* about a change to the maintainers.
 The code will tell what changed, but only the commit message can properly tell why.
 Re-establishing the context of a piece of code is wasteful.
 We can't avoid it completely, so our efforts should go to reducing it as much as possible.

-Nord adheres to the [Arctic Ice Studio Git Style Guide][styleguide-git-github].
+Rosely adheres to the [Arctic Ice Studio Git Style Guide][styleguide-git-github].

 [![][styleguide-git-badge]][styleguide-git-github]